With Their Land In Flames, Aboriginals Warn Fires Show Deep Problems In Australia

 The eucalyptus shouldn't be allowed to overrun all the other trees, he explains.
 If one shrub starts to take over a grassland, it should get burned back.

-Aboriginal people have generations of knowledge about managing the landscape on this continent, but Butler says they're ignored by public officials who rely on the massive controlled burns firefighters have been using known as backburns.
+Aboriginal people have generations of knowledge about managing the landscape on this continent, but Butler says they're ignored by public officials who rely on the massive controlled burns, known as back-burns.
 Butler says cool burns target specific areas and even specific plants, while the current methods destroy everything in their paths.

-There's been a torrent of criticism over the blazes.
+There has been a torrent of criticism over the blazes.
 This week, the New South Wales Rural Fire Service commissioner, Shane Fitzsimmons, defended the tactic.
 The clearly frustrated commissioner declared, "We are not environmental bastards," saying that the burns are necessary to try to cutback the amount fuel available for the next blaze.

 But Butler believes the current methods aren't working.
 Fires have been burning across Australia for months, destroying more than 17 million acres of land.
 At least 26 people have died in the fires, which have also killed more than a billion animals and damaged or destroyed nearly 3,000 homes.
 Officials say they could continue to burn for months.